 I’ll then change the color and adjust the opacity.
 By adjusting the opacity, I make my triangle a bit see-through, but opaque enough for my text to be easy to read.
 This is important because we obviously want our text to be easy to read- which is why I usually like to add the rectangle overlay in the first place.
 Make sure that your colors go well together, and aren’t too bright which can make your text difficult to read.
 You can add an overlay to the entire image, like here:

 … or you can only add it to a section of your image.
-For me, it was a bit of a trial and error, before I found which style works best for me and gets best results (most re-pins).
+For me, it was a bit of a trial and error, before I found which style works best for me and gets the best results (most re-pins).
 Remember that it’s a good idea to switch things up and over-branding your pins doesn’t work.
 You do not want all of them to look the same; switch things up a little- you can even upload as many as 4 completely different pins to Pinterest, all linking to the same blog post.

 After adding my overlay, I add some text.
 Play around with fonts and see which one you like the best- stick to it!
 According to Pinterest, text overlays should be designed for clicks and should lead people to action.
 Make sure that your pin includes information that will help the user to decide that they want to click and visit your blog.
 I also like adding my blog address somewhere at the bottom.